 Patent No. 7,102,672 is a process that we may employ to compensate for the effect of temperature-dependent dark current on the data acquired by the MelaFind® hand-held probe, and Patent No. 7,127,094 is a series of methods for central control of the acquisition and processing of the data acquired by MelaFind® probes located at remotes sites.
-Patent No. 7,813,586 covers a novel method for reducing noise in digital data, which was invented and has been implemented as part of the calibration of all MelaFind® digital data.
-Six additional claims in its Continuation-in-Part application filed October 6, 2010 received a Notice of Allowance on January 18, 2012.
-The two design patents describe novel design aspects of the medical cart associated with MelaFind®.
-The two patent applications filed on July 30, 2009 and those filed on July 29, 2010, seek to protect the innovative functional aspects of the design of the medical cart and of the Patient Card used with MelaFind®, respectively.
+Patent No. 7,813,586 covers a novel method for reducing noise in digital data, which was invented and has been implemented as part of the calibration of all MelaFind® image digital data.
+Six additional claims are covered in its Continuation-in-Part Patent No. 8,160,386.
+The two design patents describe novel design aspects of the MelaFind® medical cart.
+Patent No. 8,286,977 protects certain innovative functional aspects of the medical cart, while the Continuation-in-Part patent application for the Medical Cart filed January 27, 2012 seeks to protect certain additional functional aspects.
+Patent No. 8,381,987 covers 20 claims for "An Insertable Storage Card Containing a Portable Memory Card Having a Connection Interface," based on an application filed on July 30, 2010.
+It protects certain aspects of the MelaRecord® Patient Card used with MelaFind® while a still-pending Continuation-in-Part "Storage Card" application filed January 27, 2012 seeks to protect certain other aspects.